-I want to show you a tour which I have joined twice and should not be missed when visiting Stykkishólmur, the capital of the magical Snæfellsnes peninsula!
-There are various boat tours available by Seatours, but I chose Ævintýrasigling or Adventure voyage - as I liked the name of that tour.
-A similar tour with Seatours is called the Viking Sushi Adventure.
+I want to show you a tour I have joined three times, and that you should not miss when visiting Stykkishólmur, the capital of the magical Snæfellsnes peninsula!

 Top photo: the fruit of the ocean on the boat tour